kentechcomps/yolo/myworkflow.md

  ## 3. Docker Compose Networking & Volumes

-  -All the three containers run on a common network which is
+  -All the three containers runn on a common network which is
       app-net  ,,,,, and runs on bridge driver as defined in the docker-compose.yaml file

                 networks: